brandonjackson/global-dialogues/docs/database_guide.md

   AND branch_a > 0.7
 ORDER BY branch_a DESC;

--- Identify which poll options led to each branch (using new branch_mappings table) SELECT DISTINCT
+-- Use branch_mappings to understand branch structure SELECT DISTINCT
     bm.source_poll_question,
     bm.branch_id,